 - Add double the tuna for an added protein boost.
 Tuna is extremely high in protein and low in fat.
 My favorite brand is from Safe Catch and its the wild Ahi tuna.
 It has 17 grams of protein to .5 gram a fat per serving.
 It is also mercury tested.
 We find it at Costco, but it's available elsewhere.

-- If you don't want to use a cream soup, you can sub in mayo or whole milk plain greek yogurt.
+- If you don't want to use a cream soup, you can sub in mayo or whole milk plain greek yogurt, similar to this Healthy Greek Yogurt Tuna Salad.

 - This tuna salad is sometimes called tuna casserole and it can totally be served warm, if that's what you prefer.
 I normally sneak a few bites warm myself, because I can't wait for it to cool in the fridge!